Law Offices of Osas Iyamu, LLC.

 What the 36-Month Extension Signifies

 The new 36-month extension of Green Card validity acknowledges the severe processing delays many applicants face.
-However, while the extension helps maintain legal status during the lengthy adjudication process, it is not a solution to the root problem.
-The real focus should be reducing processing times so that Green Card holders don’t have to wait years to receive their renewed cards.
+The extension helps maintain legal status during the lengthy adjudication process.
+However, it does not address the root problem.
+The real focus should be on reducing processing times so Green Card holders don’t wait years for renewed cards.

 A system that processes applications more efficiently would eliminate the need for such long extensions and provide applicants with peace of mind.
 Reducing the current 27.5-month average processing time should be a priority for USCIS.
 This would ensure that Green Card holders can maintain valid documentation without facing the uncertainties and complications of such prolonged delays.